 Church tradition debate sparks suit

-GLENDALE - Descendants of Jumping Molokans, Russians who emigrated to Glendale in 1911, are suing their own relatives and others for locking them out of their church and refusing to follow traditions such as leaping and conducting services in their native language.
+GLENDALESome Descendants of Spiritual Christian Jumpers Jumping Molokans, Russians who emigrated to Glendale in 1911, are suing their own relatives and others for locking them out of their meeting hall church and refusing to follow traditions such as leaping and conducting services in their native language.

 "Some of the Tolmachoff clan has rejected their own heritage, and we find that very, very, strange, because they don't know their own heritage," said Andy Conovaloff, board secretary of the Church of the Spiritual Molokans, which filed the lawsuit in Maricopa County Superior Court.